 Buying health insurance in Connecticut during Open Enrollment ends in December if you are using Access Health CT, the state Marketplace.
 Federal subsidies are based on qualifying household income and the Affordable Care Act (Obamacare mandates that no medical questions can be asked and pre-existing conditions must be covered.
 The Senior Medicare OE period begins on October 15th and ends on December 7th.
+However, if you reach age 65 at any time throughout the year, a separate OE period may be created if you are Medicare-eligible.

 But for every rule, there are always a few (sometimes many) exceptions, and 2018 is not different.
 Purchasing coverage in January (and afterwards) is possible, and many affordable medical plans are available.
 We review some of the best options and the circumstances that they will be offered.
 Although many policies can be purchased throughout the year by persons under age 65, these plans may be medically-underwritten, or also be designed to be supplementary or ancillary coverage to a primary plan.